rust-lang/rust/doc/tutorial/mod.md

 # Modules and crates

-The Rust namespace is divided in modules.
+The Rust namespace is divided into modules.
 Each source file starts with its own, empty module.

 ## Local modules